-FORT COLLINS, Colo. — Rocky Mountain National Park is on track to have another record-setting year for visitation.
+FORT COLLINS, Colo. — Rocky Mountain National Park almost set another visitation record in 2017.

 Information from: Fort Collins Coloradoan, http://www.coloradoan.com